ProtektProtocol/protekt-protocol-docs/docs/testing-guide.md

 For users who want to earn yield by shielding pools, we offer a method to stake to shield mine.

 Navigate to the Stake to Shield Mine tab of [protekt](http://kovan.protekt.finance/staking) to try this!

+We would love you feedback and have attached a [feedback form](https://forms.gle/Z8mEvG8RhytJJN3E7) for you ❤️.